mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 large list of Trace objects bundled into a Stream container.
 We plan to eventually implement a foff index as used in CSS3.0's wfdisc table, but that idea is not currently supported.
-(For those familiar with raw data handling *foff* in css3.0 implementation is used as a argument to the low level, C function fseek to position the read pointer to a particular position in a file containing multiple waveform segments.
+(For those familiar with raw data handling :code:`foff` in css3.0 implementation is used as a argument to the low level, C function fseek to position the read pointer to a particular position in a file containing multiple waveform segments.
 A more efficent reader would also need to store the number of bytes to load to know the range of data defining data to be uncoded to produce a single Trace/TimeSeries object.)

-Our current code in the module *mspasspy.preprocessing.seed.ensembles* imports data through a two step procedure:
+Our current code in the module :code:`mspasspy.preprocessing.seed.ensembles` imports data through a two step procedure:

 1. Run the following function on each seed file that is a bundle of